jpgundrum/blockchain_greeting/README.md

 ^^ This starts the react app and opens up the Greeting site that users can interact with.

 ## Errors
 **NONCE ERROR??** Try resetting your Metamask account.
-(Majorirty of errors I run into disappear after resetting :joy:)
+(Majorirty of errors I run into disappear after resetting) **Anything else?** Inspect webpage and go to console to see specific error message.
+Google and debug.

 ## References/Disclaimer
 I am not responsible for the majority of this code!
 The blog post by Nader Dabit which is found [here](https://dev.to/dabit3/the-complete-guide-to-full-stack-ethereum-development-3j13)